 Affinityy makes it simple to find all the cashback offers and coupons you could want.
 Just search for a store, click on the coupon you want, and complete your purchase as you normally would.
 Then Affinityy will send your cash via check or PayPal.

-And if that isn’t enticement enough, you earn $20 after your first purchase, up to $25 per referral to your friends and family, and an extra $2 when you take a quick five question survey.
-All totaled, Affinityy will give you $47 for completing those three simple tasks.
+And if that isn’t enticement enough, you earn $20 after your first purchase, up to $10 per referral to your friends and family, $3 when you download the app and another $3 when you install the browser extension.
+All totaled, Affinityy will give you $36 for completing those simple tasks.

 3. Grab Free Gift Cards